NamelessOne91/go-chain/README.md

-# go-chain
+# Go-chain (WIP)

-A modular blockchain implementation for study purposes - written in Go
+A modular blockchain implementation for study purposes - written in Go.